lrvick/synt/README.md

 ## Usage / Installation ##

-  1. Collect a large amount of samples using the automated trainer

-        python auto-trainer.py

-    As a rule of thumb anything less than 200,000 leads to less that useful results.

-    Optionally you can use the rather large ( 2mil tweets / 100M ) pre-collected database
-    found in the downloads section on github
+  1. Grab the latest source:

+    ```git clone git@github.com:Tawlk/synt.git```

+  2. Grab the sample database to train on:

-        wget -O - "https://github.com/downloads/Tawlk/synt/sample_data.bz2" | bzcat | sqlite3 sample_data.db
+    ```wget -O - "https://github.com/downloads/Tawlk/synt/sample_data.bz2" | bzcat | sqlite3 sample_data.db```

-  2. From here, you can now begin to start evaluating text.

-    In a a python script:
+  3. Run ```python2.7 trainer.py``` to build classifier.

+    Note this requires Redis to be started!

+  4. Usage:

+    ```python
-        import synt
+    from synt import guess
-        synt.guess('My mother in law makes me do bad things and I think pandas are icky!')
+    guess('My mother in law makes me do bad things and I think pandas are icky!')
+    ```
     Or on the command line:

-        python -c "import synt; synt.guess('I want to chase poodles.
-That makes me happy any joyful :-D')"
+    ```python -c "from synt import guess;guess('I want to chase poodles.
+That makes me happy any joyful :-D')"```

-    The first time you do a guess, it will generate and save a classifier blob based on 200k samples, (100K neg, 100k pos).
-This default will get you around 80% accuracy.

-    You can adjust this, (by changing a couple hard-coded variables) but going very far beyond 200k at this time will probably make your computer cry and say mean things to you, before passing out.
+    This will return a score from -1 ..
+1 negative to positive respectivley.
+    Anything closer 0 should be considered neutral.

 ## Notes ##

   Use at your own risk.
 You may be eaten by a grue.